Third complimentary issue for 2022

 Patrick and Jonathan

-Winter wheat - earliest fields are up, and some acres being sprayed for weed control.
+Crop conditions Weather –Winter wheat earliest fields are up, and some acres being sprayed for weed control.
 Corn Harvest has started in some fields.
 Some growers surprised at how dry corn is.
 Suggest you check all fields for moisture, ear moulds and stalk strength.
 Soybeans harvest is wrapping up with many at 80-85% done.
 Yields have been variable depending on when rains came.

 Things to Do This Week